Carlos-Descalzi/minios/README.md

 # minios
 A very simple operating system for i386 with its own bootloader, just for self learning.
-So far these features are implemented (barely):
+So far these features are implemented:
 * bootloader with available memory detection.
 * Basic chipset and buses: PCI, PIC, PIT, Serial, PS/2 in progress.
 * Text console and QEMU-compatible graphics mode.